enigmanx20/PPHM-GAN/README.md

 out_D = D(dummy_input_D)
 ```
 ## Tuning recommendations
 Start the learning rate one of 1e-4, 3e-4, or 1e-5.
 If the training degredes, make smaller the learning rate.
-After sufficient iterationg (e.g. 10M images or 150K iteraions), cosine anealing decay ('cos_lr': True) for a while ('cos_kimg') will improve the quality .
+After sufficient iterations (e.g. 10M images or 150K iteraions), cosine anealing decay ('cos_lr': True) for a while ('cos_kimg') will improve the quality.
 If a certain stain transformation pair fails, reduce the stains until CycleGAN-like ont-to-one transformation.